 We can take more than 9 parameters by using the

 #!/bin/sh while [ "$#" -gt "0" ] do echo "\$1 is $1" shift done

 This script keeps on using

-$#is down to zero, at which point the list is empty.
+to zero, at which point the list is empty.

 Another special variable is